Skip to main content

 5-person team$1,800 (Plus, $10/seat × 36)$1,440 (Business, $8/seat × 36)

 Per Notion's pricing page and Craft's pricing page, Craft is consistently cheaper at every tier.
-The honest cost picture: for solo personal use both have viable free tiers; for serious paid use Craft is roughly half the price of Notion at every comparable tier.
+The honest cost picture is that both have viable free tiers for solo personal use.
+For serious paid use, Craft is roughly half the price of Notion at every comparable tier.
 Notion's premium reflects its database and team-collaboration depth.

 Privacy and Data Handling